bittercoder/DevDefined.OAuth-Examples/README.markdown

  * ExampleOAuthChannel - a simple WCF service - demonstrating an OAuth provider which securies a WCF service.
  * ExampleProviderSite - a simple webforms site - demonstrating an OAuth provider which exposes a simple contacts service via an aspx page (Data.aspx).
  * ExampleOpenSocialProvider - an example showing 2 open social gadgets, one that provides access to requested data via 3-legged OAuth, and another that just validates signed requests.
+ * ExampleKhanAcademyMVC - A rudimentary example of accessing the Khan Academy API, which it's slightly unusual OAuth flow.

 Still to do
 -----------